Advertiser Disclosure

 Fly Short-Haul Flights Within the U.S. on American or Alaska Airlines

-Thanks to a transfer relationship with British Airways, you can use Ultimate Rewards to book short-haul awards within the U.S. with American or Alaska Airlines for fewer miles than what each of those programs usually charges.
+Thanks to the program’s distance-based award chart, you can use Chase Ultimate Rewards points to book short-haul awards within the U.S. with American or Alaska Airlines (British Airways’ Oneworld partners) for fewer miles than each program typically charges.

 SCROLL FOR MORE